 East of bustling Toronto lies the County Durham region, the economic heartland of Ontario.
 It’s part of the Golden Horseshoe that stretches from Oshawa to the famed Niagara Falls.
 There are so many things to do in Durham Region!
 During its fall season, Durham bursts in reds, oranges, and golds or gets its winter warmers on and heads out to discover the city’s snowy period (winter).

 It’s a region dotted with charming towns, stunning countryside, rolling hills, and a series of major bodies of water.
-From exciting things to see and do in Oshawa and Uxbridge to Pickering and Beaverton, there’s plenty to enjoy.
-One of our personal faves is the cute town of Port Perry where during the winter months you can go ice fishing on Lake Scugog
+There’s plenty to enjoy, from exciting things to see and do in Oshawa and Uxbridge to Pickering and Beaverton.
+One of our personal faves is the cute town of Port Perry, where during the winter months, you can go ice fishing on Lake Scugog

 Wellington County